 Perhaps more importantly, however, for three fulfilling years Hodgson gave joy and hope on the football pitch to a proud nation deprived of it for 28 years.

 He re-installed faith amongst the Swiss in the abilities of their country and administered the euphoria of enjoying football across a nation in desperate need of it.
-When Roy Hodgson leads Crystal Palace on his return to Switzerland this July, he will surely be afforded a deserved hero’s welcome.
+When Roy Hodgson led Crystal Palace on his return to Switzerland last July, naturally, then, he was afforded a hero's welcome.